top of page

 About Us

 Hypatia and Galileo are the living-learning communities for engineering students.
-Both communities are directed by the Center for the Enhancement of Engineering Diversity office.
+Both communities are directed by the Center for the Enhancement of Engineering Diversity office (CEED).

 Students commit to living in the community for one year at a time.
-Many students live in the community multiple years but most of the beds are reserved for first year students.
+Many students live in the community for multiple years, but most beds are reserved for first-year students.

 This community is designed to:

-• help students transition well from high school to college and start planning for your transition from college to career (it happens quicker than you realize!)
+• help students transition well from high school to college and start planning for their transition from college to a desired career (it happens quicker than you realize!)

 • make a large university feel more like home